 Calculating the ground course

-We can make the following calculation to calculate from a compass course to a course over ground.
+We can make the following calculation from compass course to course over ground:

 CC Compass course